What is it?

 An anchor area is an area of the website that you select to check.

 - Click on left button of the mouse and draw a dashed rectangle.

-Once Anchor Area is defined, it is possible to perform different actions such as check, click and swipe.
+Once an anchor area is defined, it is possible to perform different actions such as check, click and swipe.

 Check for a Healthy Website

-Healthy Website means that all elements of the page are correct and on its place.
-Therefore good anchor areas are
+Healthy Website means that all elements of the page are correct and in the right place.
+Therefore good anchor areas are: